 Areas of Expertise

-I’m a NSF Postdoctoral Fellow funded through the program on Science and Technology Studies and a lecturer in the Department of Geography at Dartmouth College.
-In my two research projects, I look at the ways agricultural futures get imagined and what happens when the rubber meets the road.
-I’m particularly interested in how discourses of scientific objectivity around emerging agricultural technologies are put to work in service of varied political ends by farmers, as well as corporate, state, scientific and social movement actors.
-My long-term research project in Argentina examines the “unintended consequences” of GM soybean monocropping, while a newer project engages regenerative farming movements in the northeastern United States.
+I’m an NSF Postdoctoral Fellow in Science and Technology Studies and a lecturer in Dartmouth College’s Department of Geography.
+My research explores how agricultural futures are imagined versus what actually unfolds on the ground.
+I focus on how claims of scientific objectivity around emerging agricultural technologies are strategically used by farmers, corporations, states, scientists, and social movements to advance political agendas.
+My long-term project in Argentina investigates the “unintended consequences” of GM soybean monocropping, while a newer study engages regenerative farming movements across the northeastern United States.

-I started at Dartmouth as a Postdoctoral Fellow in the interdisciplinary graduate program on Ecology, Evolution, Environment and Society (2020-2024).
-Prior to coming to Dartmouth, I was a Research Fellow at Harvard University’s Program on Science, Technology and Society (2018-2020) while completing my dissertation for the Department of Anthropology at the University of New Mexico (2020).
-I previously received a Master's in Global Policy Studies from the LBJ School of Public Affairs at The University of Texas at Austin (2015), and my BA from Smith College (2004).
+I began at Dartmouth as a postdoctoral fellow for the interdisciplinary graduate program on Ecology, Evolution, Environment and Society (2020-2024).
+Before coming to Dartmouth, I was a Research Fellow at Harvard’s Program on Science, Technology, and Society (2018–2020) while completing my PhD in Anthropology at the University of New Mexico (2020).
+I hold a Master’s in Global Policy Studies from the LBJ School of Public Affairs at the University of Texas at Austin (2015) and a BA from Smith College (2004).

 I currently live in Vermont with my husband, two kids, and our (big) puppy Mango Pongo.